PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - Configure an Arduino board as an _Arduino as ISP_ programmer
 - Connect the Arduino and use AVRDUDESS to program the ATTiny841 with the .hex file via the ISP header

 The ATtiny841 is delivered with the CKDIV8 bit programmed, which will make the 841 run at 1MHz instead of 8MHz.
-You will need to use AVRDUDESS to read and then set the fuses to correct this:
+You will need to use (e.g.) AVRDUDESS to read and then set the fuses to correct this:

-- Set the L (Low) fuse byte to **0xE2**
+- Set the L (Low) fuse byte to **0xC2**
 - Set the H (High) fuse byte to 0xDF
 - Set the E (Extended) fuse byte to 0xFF